St Andrew's College, University of Sydney: History

 St Andrew's College was incorporated by Act of Parliament and received Royal Assent from Queen Victoria on 12 December 1867.
 The St Andrew's College Act 1998 replaced the St Andrews Incorporation Act 1867.
-This change means the Principal may be member of the laity and the religious affiliation of councillors has been broadened to include all Protestants.
+This change meant the Principal may be a member of the laity and the religious affiliation of councillors was broadened to include all Protestants.

 Adam Thompson became the first Principal of St Andrew's in 1872.
 He was a graduate of the University of Edinburgh who had come from his Hawick parish to Sydney in 1861.

 The College Council first met in 1870 and the first 16 students began their studies in 1874, even before the Main building was completed in 1878.
 Increasing demand for places led to the opening of additions to the College in 1892 (Sulman Wing), and in 1907 and 1914 (Vaucluse extensions).
 The student population increased to 140 in 1953 when the Reid building was completed, to 200 when the Thyne building was opened in 1966 and again to 272 when the Hanks Building was completed in 2007.

-The College occupies 4 hectares of land within the main campus of the University of Sydney and was built on a sub-grant of University Land.

 Whilst the Theological Hall of the Presbyterian Church in New South Wales, now the Presbyterian Theological Centre, was without home, St Andrew's College allowed its members to live at the College (until it relocated to Burwood in 1983).

 In 2001, the College Council resolved to admit female undergraduates for the first time, with the first such students taking up residence at the commencement of the 2002 academic year.

 Its motto Christo, ecclesiae, litteris is Latin for For Christ, for the church, for scholarship.

-Every year, the College men compete for a sporting trophy, commonly known as the Rawson Cup, which was presented to the Sydney University Sports Union in 1906 by Admiral Sir Harry Rawson, and is the height of male intercollegiate sport.
-The cup is fought for throughout the year by men representing each of the University of Sydney Colleges accumulating points by competing in cricket, rowing, swimming, rugby, tennis, soccer, basketball and athletics.
-St Andrew's has enjoyed sustained recent success, winning the Rawson Cup in 2010, 2011, 2012, 2013, 2014, 2015 and 2016.
-St Andrew's has won the Rawson Cup more often than all the other colleges combined.